 These Are the Unhappiest States in America in 2018

 You may not think your state affects your happiness, but experts agree location plays a role.
-A 2018 WalletHub report analyzed 28 happiness factors — like adequate sleep, volunteering, and hours spent at work — to uncover the unhappiest states.
-You can find the No. 1 unhappiest place in America on page 10.
-(Hint: It’s an Eastern state with depressed residents who don’t get enough sleep.)
+A 2018 WalletHub report analyzed 28 happiness factors — like adequate sleep, volunteering, and hours spent at work — to uncover the unhappiest states, including the most miserable state in the Southwest (page 9) and the most troubled state in the South (page 18).

 - Happiness rating: 41.63

 - Worst scores: least safe (50th), low volunteer rate (49th), low sports participation (49th)